geokit/geokit-rails/README.markdown

 The MultiGeocoder class requires the configuration of a provider order which dictates what order to use the various geocoders.
-Ordering is done through the `PROVIDER_ORDER` constant found in `config/initializers/geokit_config.rb`.
+Ordering is done through `Geokit::Geocoders::provider_order`, found in `config/initializers/geokit_config.rb`.

 If you don't already have a `geokit_config.rb` file, the plugin creates one